 In the past, the ACT offered students the ability to order priority reports, which would get scores to their universities sooner.
 This was primarily used by students whose ACT test dates were very close to their college application deadlines!

 As of 2020, the ACT no longer offers priority score reports to test takers.
-That means you'll need to plan in advance!
+That means you'll need to be on top of your test date info!
 Make sure that the regular score reports will make it to your universities on time by taking the ACT well before your application due dates.

 #3: How Many Times Will You Take the ACT?